neondatabase/psql-describe/README.md

 psql's `\d` (describe) family of commands ported to JavaScript.

-* From the master branch (17devel), we take `exec_command_d` from `command.c` and all of `describe.c` from `src/bin/psql`.
+* From the Postgres master branch (17devel), we take `exec_command_d`, `exec_command_list` and `exec_command_sf_sv` from `command.c`, and all of `describe.c`, from `src/bin/psql`.
-* We use RegExp search-and-replace to turn the C code into valid JS syntax.
+* We use plenty of RegExp search-and-replace to turn this C code into valid JS syntax.
+* We implement some C library functions, such as `strlen` and `strchr`, and some Postgres support functions, such as `printTable` and `printQuery`, in JavaScript.
-* Then we fix a variety of problems, mostly related to pointer arithmetic, pointer dereferencing, and pointer output parameters.
+* We write tests to catch (and then fix) problems, mostly related to pointer arithmetic, pointer dereferencing, and pointer output parameters.

+This approach means that most of the 8000+ lines of code in `describe.mjs` have not actually been looked at.
+If you find bugs, please file an issue!

 ## Usage